texas painted barn

 Understanding Texas Wage and Overtime Laws

-While Texas does have state labor laws, any employee who is covered by the federal Fair Labor Standards Act (FLSA) is exempt from the Texas Minimum Wage Act.
-On August 30, 2023, the Department of Labor (DOL) put forth a proposal to raise the minimum salary requirement for the “white-collar” exemption from overtime pay under the Fair Labor Standards Act (FLSA).
-This proposal suggests increasing the threshold from $35,568 to $55,068 annually (which translates to $17.10 per hour and $26.48 per hour, respectively).
-To qualify for exemption from overtime pay, employees would need to earn a salary of at least $55,068 and also fulfill specific job duties designated for executive, administrative, and professional roles.
+While Texas has state labor laws, any employee covered by the federal Fair Labor Standards Act (FLSA) is exempt from the Texas Minimum Wage Act.
+On April 23, 2024, the Department of Labor (DOL) released its final rule raising the minimum salary requirement for the “white-collar” exemption from overtime pay under the FLSA.
+This new rule increases the salary threshold from $35,568 annually ($684 a week) to $43,888 ($844 a week) as of July 1, 2024, and then further increases it to $58,656 ($1,128 a week) as of January 1, 2025.
+To qualify for exemption from overtime pay, employees would need to earn a salary of at least $58,656 and also fulfill specific job duties designated for executive, administrative, and professional roles.

 Minimum Wage